apache/drill/_docs/install/installing-drill-in-embedded-mode/011-running-drill-on-docker.md

 Open a terminal window (Command Prompt or PowerShell, but not PowerShell ISE) and then issue the following commands and options to connect to SQLLine (the Drill shell):

-**Note:** When you run the Drill Docker container in Detached mode, you connect to SQLLine (the Drill shell) using drill-localhost.
+**Note:** When you run the Drill Docker container in detached mode, you connect to SQLLine (the Drill shell) using drill-localhost.

        $ docker run -i --name drill-1.16.0 -p 8047:8047 --detach -t drill/apache-drill:1.16.0 /bin/bash
        <displays container ID>